Boston

 Boston’s Fenway Park is one of baseball’s most storied stadiums.
 (Photo: Alamy)

-Since it’s opening on April 20, 1912, Fenway Park has been the home to the Boston Red Sox Major League Baseball team and has held a special place in every Bostonians’ heart.
+Since its opening on April 20, 1912, Fenway Park has been the home to the Boston Red Sox Major League Baseball team and has held a special place in every Bostonians’ heart.
 Before you visit one of the most historic baseball parks, check out some of these Fenway Park facts so you fully appreciate the experience:

-• Each game, one lucky fan gets to sit in the Lone Red Seat, a red painted seat situated roughly 502 feet away from home plate, which signifies the longest home run ever hit at Fenway.
+The park has been the site of professional football games as well, for teams such as the Boston Yanks and Boston Patriots.
+Fenway Park celebrated its 100th anniversary in 2012 and was added to the National Register of Historic Places.
+The official mascot for the Boston Red Sox is Wally the Green Monster, nicknamed after the famous 37-foot wall in the far-left field of the park.
+Each game, one lucky fan gets to sit in the Lone Red Seat, a red painted seat situated roughly 502 feet away from home plate, which signifies the longest home run ever hit at Fenway.
 The home run was hit by Ted Williams on June 9, 1946.

 Baseballs, Batting Practice, and Brews

 In 1914, Babe Ruth donned a Red Sox uniform, when he joined Major League Baseball as a starting pitcher.
-Traded to their major NYC rivals, The Sultan of Swat earned his Hall of Fame standing as a hitter, and you can view one of his autographed balls in the history museum in the right field area of the ball park.
+Traded to their major NYC rivals, The Sultan of Swat earned his Hall of Fame standing as a hitter, and you can view one of his autographed balls in the history museum in the right field area of the ballpark.
 A visit to Fenway Park is a must, and the batting practice tour is a dream come true for diehard fans.

 Offered only on game days three hours before the match, the batting practice tour ends at the Fenway Park high left field wall nicknamed the Green Monster.
 From here, you get to watch batting practice and touch the Monster’s magical green surface to bring good luck to the home team.